phiresky/procedural-cities/ausarbeitung.md

 ## Splitting areas into building blocks

-When the network graph is complete, thet resulting areas need to be devided into blocks.
+When the network graph is complete, the resulting areas need to be devided into blocks.

 First, the streets are expanded to have a width.
 The resulting blocks between neighboring streets are converted into a polygon.
-For simplification this polygon must be convex in [@cities2001].
+For simplification this polygon must be convex in the approach by @cities2001.
 Then the block is recursively divided along the longest approximately parallel edges until a specified maximum target size is reached.
 Every resulting area that is too small, or does not have direct access to a street, is discarded.
 The remaining blocks are interpreted as the base area for the building generation.
+See @fig:lots for an example.

-![The lot division process [@cities2001, fig. 10]](img/20151108215824.png)
+![The lot division process [@cities2001, fig. 10]](img/20151108215824.png){#fig:lots}

 ## Computation time